 I’m going to let you in on a secret, I don’t always teach lessons every day.
 One of the things I love about worldschooling is that we don’t always have to rely on formal lessons to teach our kids.
 In fact, my favorite way to teach is to take field trips.

 So far during our travels, we’ve used museums and field trips to teach our kids about science, history, art, and even social studies.
 In the United States, we used our science museum membership to take advantage of the reciprocal program at museums around the country.
 We were able to get into over ten museums for just $100!
-Here in Mexico, we’ve visited art museums, old style haciendas, pyramids, and even a farm.
+In Mexico, we visited art museums, old style haciendas, pyramids, and even a farm.
 The kids enjoy the experiential learning aspect of it.

 Another secret that I’ll let you in on is this: I’m not my kids’ only teacher.
 During the summer, while we were in Spokane, we enrolled our kids in swimming lessons.
-While we were at the Family Adventure Summit, our kids had teachers who would teach them games and activities.
-And from time to time, my husband and I switch off being the teacher.
+While we were at a family travel conference, our kids had teachers who would teach them games and activities.
+And when we were in Indonesia, we enrolled our kids in Indonesian lessons.

 Related to taking field trips, I always try and find learning opportunities everywhere we go.
 The benefit of being traveling homeschoolers is that we’re always trying to explore the cities that we’re currently living in.
 This makes it easy to find learning opportunities for our kids.

 A visit to the local market can become a lesson in money or occupations.
 Ordering food at a restaurant can be a lesson in the Spanish language.
 Figuring out how to go to the park can become a lesson in geography.
-We try and be creative with our lessons, and make sure that the kids are still having fun while they’re learning.
+A hike in the jungle in Costa Rica is a great science lesson.
+We try and be creative with our lessons.
+And we make sure that the kids are still having fun while they’re learning.

 When worldschooling days get hard, sometimes it’s good to give your kids a break.
 Don’t feel like you’re wasting time doing this, or messing up your kids’ learning.
 Kids need a break, just as much adults do.
 And a break can often give you a chance to rethink your approach to teaching and try something new next time.
 Remember that there is always tomorrow!